AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module3/ex3.md

 ![Adobe I/O New Integration](./images/api14.png)

 Enter a Name and Description for your integration.
-As a naming convention, we'll use **AEP API ldap**.
+As a naming convention, we'll use `AEP API --demoProfileLdap--`.
 Replace ldap with your ldap.
-For instance, if your ldap is vangeluw, the name and description of your integration becomes Platform API vangeluw.
+For instance, if your ldap is vangeluw, the name and description of your integration becomes AEP API vangeluw.

-Enter **AEP API ldap** as the **Project Title**.
+Enter `AEP API --demoProfileLdap--` as the **Project Title**.
 Click **Save**.

 ![Adobe I/O New Integration](./images/api15.png)